 Also, take some time to organise your cords and cables.
 Use velcro cable-ties to bunch cords together and pick a spot on your desk (preferably on your dominant hand side – more on that later) to keep devices on charge and on-hand.

-When I was a younger man, I would use the single bucket technique for organising my affairs.
+When I was a younger man, I would use the single bucket technique for organizing my affairs.
 You know the one.
 Ok, I’ll explain.
 Take income tax for example.

 Receipts and pay-slips came in, I put them all in a single, unmarked shoe-box along with any and everything else (including non-tax related stuff) I thought might be important enough to hold on to, and when 30 June came around, I would spend hours sorting receipts, throwing half of them away because they were useless and usually finding a bunch of important documents missing.
 What and waste of time.

-A few years ago I came to my senses and started trying different processes and systems that actually helped me organise my affairs in a way that saved time, saved effort and which led to better outcomes.
+A few years ago I came to my senses and started trying different processes and systems that actually helped me organize my affairs in a way that saved time, saved effort, and which led to better outcomes.

 If you haven’t’ read it already, David Allen’s Getting Things Done: the art of stress-free productivity is a great starting point for creating systems that will help you do a better job of managing your affairs (turns out I was on the right track though.
 He too uses a bucket system, just with more buckets.
 My friend Paul Minors has written a great book summary, download it free here).

 A workspace that’s set up in the right way helps to reduce your risk of injury, save you time and energy and make you more productive.
 Try these tips for setting up your workspace: